pantrypoints/sp/content/en/research/countries/china/xi/chapter-10e.md

 1. Recognize the opportunities and challenges facing ideological work under the new situation

-Since its founding, the Communist Party of China has attached great importance to ideological work, and it is precisely by relying on strong ideological work that it has effectively ensured the smooth progress of the cause of revolution, construction and reform.
-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has placed ideological work in a prominent position, and the degree of attention, the intensity of work, and the obvious changes in results have been rare since the reform and opening up.
+Since its founding, the CCP has attached great importance to ideological work, and it is precisely by relying on strong ideological work that it has effectively ensured the smooth progress of the cause of revolution, construction and reform.
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has placed ideological work in a prominent position, and the degree of attention, the intensity of work, and the obvious changes in results have been rare since the reform and opening up.
 It is reflected in a series of major issues of direction, fundamental, and overall importance, adopted a